 Work activity can majorly affect your eligibility for Social Security Disability benefits.
 For example, if you engage in substantial gainful activity (SGA), the Social Security Administration (SSA) will not consider you disabled.
 However, defining what types of work qualify as SGA can quickly become complicated.
 The SSA uses this term in a broad sense to mean both the level of activity and the payment the work provides an individual with a disability.

 However, how the administration measures this varies depending on a number of factors, such as:

 - What type of work you are doing

 - The amount of your earnings

 - Whether the job offers physical or mental activities

-The husband and wife pair of attorneys who created the firm as well as their team of experienced lawyers can represent you at every stage of the Social Security process.
+The husband and wife pair of attorneys who created the firm, as well as their team of experienced lawyers, can represent you at every stage of the Social Security process.
 This includes determining disability and application reconsideration.
-If you are determining your Social Security eligibility for benefits, then our experienced Tulsa Social Security disability attorneys can answer your questions.
+If you are determining your Social Security eligibility for benefits, then our experienced Tulsa Social Security Disability attorneys can answer your questions.
 We can discuss your ability to work while receiving disability benefits.